Leaflet/Leaflet.draw/README.md

 The icons used for some of the toolbar buttons are either from http://glyphicons.com/ or inspired by them. <3 Glyphicons!

 Finally, [@mourner](https://github.com/mourner) is the man!
-Thanks for dedicating so much of your time to creating the gosh darn best JavaScript mapping library around.
+Thanks for dedicating so much of your time to create the gosh darn best JavaScript mapping library around.